 We’ve seen customers do it right and win.
 We’ve also seen customers do it wrong and lose.
 We know these 3 things will help you make your next trade show better than ever.
 Just make sure you’re putting in the effort.

 And of course, when it’s time to design and print your booth materials, give us a shout.
 We can help with everything from backdrops, table cloths, pens, promotional items, business cards, brochures, apparel, and so much more.

-Bonus Tip: If you can incorporate some sort of interactive experience, you will take your booth to the next level.
+Bonus Tip: If you can incorporate some sort of interactive experience at trade shows, you will take your booth to the next level.
 Some sort of game or drawing.
 Food is always good.
 Maybe a selfie contest.
 This can take your show experience online and we know that’s a good thing.